a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/game-patterns.md

 ```

 With this pattern, it's very obvious which argument goes to which parameter.
 Additionally, the actual call to the `Cat` constructor is abstracted
-away behind the `build` method, so the messy call is hidden.
+away behind the `build` method, so the messy object instantiation is hidden.
 Finally, default parameters now exist -- if I left off `hasRabiesShot(true)`,
 the `CatBuilder` class will just default it to false and construct the `Cat` using that.
 Even just immediately doing a `build` without
 any of the other optional parameters works, as all of them have default values (e.g. `nickname` would be "N/A", `weight` would be -1, etc.).